Sitecore/Reference-Storefront/README.md

 - Sitecore Reference Storefront for Sitecore Commerce powered by Commerce Server (SCpbCS)
 - Sitecore Reference Storefront for Sitecore Commerce powered by Microsoft Dynamics Retail AX 2012 R3 CU10.
 Internal version name AX6 (r)

+Not all versions are avilable in every release.
+For more information on which versions are available, go to [Releases] (https://github.com/Sitecore/Reference-Storefront/releases)  by following the link

 **For download of binary packages and documentation** go to [Releases] (https://github.com/Sitecore/Reference-Storefront/releases)  by following the link

 For information about how to deploy the solution, read the [documentation] (https://github.com/Sitecore/Reference-Storefront/wiki/documentation) on the [Wiki] (https://github.com/Sitecore/Reference-Storefront/wiki)